 With black box data, physical evidence, eyewitness testimony, and the other facts of the case, the black box data can show that the company is responsible for the accident.
 This could result in the company being held responsible for compensating the victims of the crash for their injuries, vehicle repair or replacement, and other expenses related to the accident.

 If you or someone you love has been hurt in a truck accident, you need to reach out to a South Carolina truck accident lawyer.
-Contact the Law Office of Kenneth E. Berger are here to help you today.
+Contact the Law Office of Kenneth E. Berger is here to help you today.
 Our experienced legal team understands the legal challenges of a serious commercial truck crash, and we will stand up for your right to fair compensation in a court of law.
-To find out how we can be of service to you and your family after an accident, reach out to us by telephone, use our online contact form, or click the live chat box on this page right now for a free consultation.
+To find out how we can be of service to you and your family after an accident, reach out to us by telephone at (803) 790-2800, use our online contact form, or click the live chat box on this page right now for a free consultation.
 Our offices are conveniently located in Columbia, and we proudly serve communities in the Sumter, Florence, and Myrtle Beach areas, as well as the entire state of South Carolina.